kanhua/pypvcircuit/README.md

 Run [```run_demo_suites.sh```](./run_demo_suites.sh) to reproduce the figures on the paper.

-## Known issues

-- Simulation of multi-junction cell may not be very stable.
-This numerical stability is limited by the chosen SPICE backends.
-At the moment we only support [NGSpice](http://ngspice.sourceforge.net/)

 ## Installation

-Read [this guide](./install.md) for how to install this package.
+Read [this guide](./docs/install.md) for how to install this package.

+## Basic usage

+Check out [network simulation starter.ipynb](network simulation starter.ipynb) for how to use this package.

 ## Other resources